Wave Makers: Impact

-Wave Makers brought increased attention to sexual harassment in Taiwanese society and set of a round of grappling with the issue.
+Wave Makers brought increased attention to sexual harassment in Taiwanese society and set off a round of grappling with the issue.
 Allegations have been made against figures in the political, economic, and artistic spheres.
 Taiwan has long had a culture of silence and shame surrounding sexual assault.
 Exiled Chinese human rights activist Teng Biao apologized after allegations against him were made public.

 After the series was aired, a former party staffer for Taiwan's Democratic Progressive Party (DPP) posted on social media about how she experienced sexual harassments at the workplace but her supervisor tried to dissuade her from pursuing the case.
 The party staffer referenced Wave Makers in her social media post.
 Taiwanese President Tsai Ing-wen apologized twice for the allegations made against members of her party, the DPP, and promised that changes would be made both in party policy and culture.

 Although Wave Makers is censored on the Chinese review aggregator Douban, the show was the focus of online discussion in mainland China regarding Taiwanese politics and its differences from China.